wochap/postcss-boilerplate/readme.md

 ### What Is It?

-It is a Stylus Postcss Base following the ITCSS (Inverted Triangle CSS) methodology.
+It is a Stylus Base following the ITCSS (Inverted Triangle CSS) methodology.
 If you're interested in finding out more about ITCSS you can [watch this talk by Harry Roberts](http://youtu.be/1OKZOV-iLj4).

 For each new project I set up I keep finding myself creating the same directory and `@import` file structure.
 To speed things up I've generated this repo as a quick and easy starting point.